Vyral/sean-zanganeh-blog/_drafts/how-to-convert-covered-patios-into-additional-living-space.md

 {% include youtube.html %}

-Can you convert a covered patio into additional living space?
-Today we’ll be discussing this topic with a local expert.
+<center>Can you convert a covered patio into additional living space?
+Today we’ll be discussing this topic with a local expert.</center>

 Do you have a patio or outdoor area that you want to convert into an additional living space?
 If so, we’ve got a few tips and tricks for how you can do so.